kaiomagalhaes/kaiomagalhaes/README.md

 - 💬 Ask me about Ruby on Rails, React, NodeJS, and LLM models
 - 📫 How to reach me: me@kaiomagalhaes.com
 - 📜 Fluent in English and Portuguese 🇧🇷
-- ⚡ Fun fact: I have a cat named Tequila and one Named Khalua
+- ⚡ Fun fact: I have a cat named Tequila and one named Khalua

 # Blogposts